spamhaus/spamassassin-dqs/README.md

 	# cp sh.pre /etc/mail/spamassassin
 ```

+We strongly suggest to not copy the HBL files if your key is not HBL enabled, as the lookups timout will very likely slow SA email processing.

-Now test the setup by running:
+Next, test the setup by running:

 ```
 	# spamassassin --lint